 And finally,

-The guy that bought the plane now, has a family member.
-He met a woman and took her flying in my now former airplane and they fell in love.
+The guy that bought the plane met a woman and took her flying on their second date in my now former airplane and they fell in love.
 And they got married and they invited me to the wedding but it was during COVID.
 So that's airplane's still out there and still making people happy.
+It's in perfect hands and I feel pretty good about it.

 I apologize for taking so much time but thank you.